ChethanKodase/robustness_of_subgroups/README.md

 # Robustness of subgroups
-This code is part of the paper Evaluating Adversarial Robustness of Variational Autoencoders across intersectional subgroups

 This repository contains code and material for the article [Evaluating Adversarial Robustness of Variational Autoencoders across intersectional subgroups](https://arxiv.org/abs/2407.03864v1)